 Calcium must be in balance with magnesium.
 When taking a calcium supplement, always be sure it has the 2:1 ratio of magnesium to balance.

 (refer to the calcium and vitamin K article for more information on our favorite whole food calcium supplement that is both safe and effective)

-Also note that magnesium supplements should not be used by those with kidney disease.
+Also note that magnesium supplements should not be used at random by those with kidney disease.
 Always consult with your doctor first.
 Have your magnesium, calcium and vitamin D levels checked as needed.

 citrate is a common dietary supplement form of magnesium.
 Generally well